mkoura/gnome-shell-darker-overview/README.md

 ![On](https://github.com/mkoura/gnome-shell-darker-overview/raw/master/screenshot_on.png)

-This extension supports gnome-shell 3.16 to 3.22.
+This extension supports gnome-shell versions from 3.16 to 3.22 (and most probably would work on many other versions as well).

 ## Installation from extensions.gnome.org